 Your personal statement is measured against the following criteria:

-At interview you will be measured against the following criteria, mapped against the NHS constitutional values:
+At interview you are measured against the following criteria, mapped against the NHS constitutional values:

-If you are successful in shortlisting and interview you will receive a conditional offer which is subject to:
+If you are successful in shortlisting and interview you receive a conditional offer subject to:

 Until the steps above have been completed, the offer of a place on the course remains conditional.